JuliaMolSim/Molly.jl/docs/src/freeenergy.md

 ### Calculating free energies with MBAR

 Once all of the individual umbrella simulations are finished, we are ready to run MBAR on the results and estimate the free energy along our reaction coordinate.
 Remember from the first section of this tutorial, the MBAR equations are solved by evaluating every generated conformation with every used Hamiltonian.
 It follows, then, that we will have first to set up an array of [`System`](@ref) structs that represent each Hamiltonian.
-Moreover, we will be reading data from trajectories, so those Systems will actually be wrapped inside [`TrajSystem`](@ref) structs, which allow IO operations from trajectory files into data structures usable by Molly.
+Moreover, we will be reading data from trajectories, so those Systems will actually be wrapped inside [`EnsembleSystem`](@ref) structs, which allow IO operations from trajectory files into data structures usable by Molly.

 We start by defining variables that will be shared by all thermodynamic states.
 Notice how many things are shared with the parameters used to produce the simulations!